sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/Structural Patterns/2024-01-22-patterns-Proxy.md

     delete currentMonster;

 /*
-print result
+possible result
-Proxy monster (0) is created
+Proxy monster (Boss) has been created
-Proxy monster (2) is created
+Proxy monster (Boss) has been created
-Proxy monster (0) is created
+Proxy monster (Minon) has been created
-Proxy monster (1) is created
+Proxy monster (Boss) has been created
-Proxy monster (2) is created
+Proxy monster (General) has been created

 current player's x position : 0
-Real monster (0) is created
-monster has been spawned at 0, 0
+Real monster (Boss) has been created monster has been spawned at 2, 0

 current player's x position : 1
 current player's x position : 2
-Real monster (2) is created
-monster has been spawned at 4, 0
+Real monster (Boss) has been created monster has been spawned at 4, 0

 current player's x position : 3
-Real monster (1) is created
-monster has been spawned at 5, 0

 current player's x position : 4
+Real monster (General) has been created monster has been spawned at 6, 0

 current player's x position : 5
 current player's x position : 6
-Real monster (2) is created
-monster has been spawned at 8, 0

 current player's x position : 7
 current player's x position : 8
 current player's x position : 9
 current player's x position : 10
 current player's x position : 11
-Real monster (0) is created
-monster has been spawned at 13, 0

 current player's x position : 12
 current player's x position : 13
 current player's x position : 14
 current player's x position : 15
+Real monster (Boss) has been created monster has been spawned at 17, 0

 current player's x position : 16
 current player's x position : 17
 current player's x position : 18
+Real monster (Minon) has been created monster has been spawned at 20, 0

 current player's x position : 19
 */
 ```